Access to your personal information

 request the deletion of my records from national police systems

-All applications for the removal of records from national police systems, such as the Police National Computer, are managed by the NPCC Criminal Records Office (ACRO).
+All applications for the removal of records from national police systems, such as the Police National Computer, are managed by ACRO Criminal Records Office (ACRO)

 If you believe you are eligible to have your records held on national police systems deleted, visit the ACRO website for guidance.

 find out about the disregarding of historical convictions

-The law now states that historical convictions for consensual gay sex with over 16s will not show up on criminal records checks.
+The law now states that historical convictions for consensual gay sex with people over 16 years old will not show up on criminal records checks.

 The Home Secretary may disregard certain convictions upon written application by the individual.

 In order for an eligible conviction to be disregarded it must appear that:

-- All parties involved in the conduct constituting the offence consented to it and were aged 16 or over at the time the offence was committed
+- All parties involved in the conduct constituting the offence consented to it and were aged 16 years old or over at the time the offence was committed

 - Any such conduct now would not be an offence under the Sexual Offences Act 2003

-You can find further information and apply for a disregard and pardon of convictions for decriminalised sexual offences from the Home Office through GOV.UK.
+You can find further information and apply for a disregard and pardon of convictions for decriminalised sexual offences from the Home Office on GOV.UK.

 find out how long my information is held by the police